orbcode/orbuculum/README.md

 Information about the contents of this file can be found by importing it into your gdb session with `source gdbtrace.init` and then typing `help orbuculum`.
-Help on the parameters for each macro are available via the help system too.
+Help on the parameters for each macro are available via the help system too (e.g. `help enableSTM32SWO`).

 In general, you will configure orbuculum via your local `.gdbinit` file.
 Several example files are also in the Support directory.
 There you will find a `gdbtrace.init` file for 'regular' gcc